wrrngton/jez11ty/input/posts/otp-command-line.md

 I'm in the middle of an experiment to ditch my smartphone for a month.

+I've had a crummy little Nokia knocking around that I threw my sim into a few times in the last few years in an attempt to curb my smartphone addiction (the type we all have).
+I always enjoyed the few days of respite it gave me from the relentlesness of smartphone ownership, but I never stuck to it, lured back in my the conveniences of a handheld PC.

 Anyway, i've found new resolve and i'm just using my Nokia dumbphone now, but a problem occurred today at work - how do I manage all my OTP needs?
 Usually I get a text or open up the Google Authenticator app to get access to systems.

 Enter `pass` and `pass otp`.